webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/run.rst

 Run
 ***

-The following AsciiCast demonstrates the usage of the built-in 'run' command, used to execute commands against machines in targetted namespaces.
+The ``run`` command is used to execute commands against machines in targetted namespaces.

+The following AsciiCast demonstrates the usage of this command:

 .. raw:: html